smartlook/smartlook.github.io/_docs/sdk/sdk-installation-guide.md

 ---
 title: "Smartlook SDK Installation Guide"
 subtitle: "A handy guide to find the best installation details for your project."
-description: "Installation guide for Smartlook SDK."
+description: ""
 ---

-# Smartlook SDK Installation Guide

-To start please select your mobile OS:
+## To start please select your mobile OS:

 |    Android   | iOS |